rpatterson/iiswsgi/README.rst

 ``>iiswsgi_install.exe``

+    Bootstrap the MSDeploy package install process optionally setting up a virtualenv first.
+It finds the correct ``APPL_PHYSICAL_PATH``, changes to that directory and invokes ``setup.py`` with arguments.

     This console script attempts to workaround the fact that WebPI and MSDeploy don't provide any context to the app being installed.
     Specifically, when using the ``runCommand`` MSDeploy provider in the